Skip to content

 How to get more done and do less

 If you are not familiar with the Pomodoro Technique, the idea is that you work for 25 minutes and then take a break for 5 minutes.
 Set a timer.
 I find it useful when I don’t know where to start.
-The only trouble is, not everyone has the luxury of 25 minutes full concentration.
-The phone rings, email notifications pop up and you find yourself at the end of the 25 minutes having not accomplished very much.
+The only trouble is, not everyone has the luxury of 25 minutes of full concentration.
+The phone rings, email notifications pop up, and you find yourself at the end of the 25 minutes having not accomplished very much.

 Turn off your email notifications.
 That’s it.
 That simple.
 Just keep them off.
 You really don’t need that microsecond distraction every time something comes across.
 Instead, check your emails consciously and reply to them then and there.
 Stop duplicating your own work.

 Checking and responding to emails then and there means you read the email once, not twice.
 You concentrate on it once, not twice.
-You are able to focus on whatever it is you´re working on without being constantly interrupted by that little box in the bottom right corner of your screen stealing microsecond after microsecond of your time.
+You are able to focus on whatever it is you’re working on without being constantly interrupted by that little box in the bottom right corner of your screen stealing microsecond after microsecond of your time.

-By simply turning off your email notifications you will stop duplicating your work.
+By simply turning off your email notifications, you will stop duplicating your work.
 You won’t have your time constantly interrupted and will find yourself able to get more done by doing less.

 Try it and tell me if it works for you.